Red Bank, California

 Red Bank (also Redbank) is an agricultural district in Tehama County, in the U.S. state of California.
 The district and nearby Red Bank Creek both take their names from Rancho Barranca Colorado (Red Bank in Spanish).
 The red soil in question was said to be on the north bank of the creek.
 Red Bank was later the name of a post office in the district, previously named Eby, and of a school in the district.

 History

-A land granted dated December 24, 1844, refers to the Barranca Colorado "red ravine".
+A land grant, dated December 24, 1844, refers to the Barranca Colorado "red ravine".
 Subdivision of the Barranca ranch began after William Ide's death in 1861.
 According to a newspaper account of 1933, "Out of this ranch has been carved the Orchard Park settlement, the fine farms of Butte Tyler and Joe Casale, beside several other smaller holdings and there yet remains fragment of the original grant in the Ide estate.

 Red Bank School

 The school was the Red Bank School, whose location in the district varied over the years, but in 1891 was just east of the road that connects Lowrey Road with Red Bank Road.
 It finally closed in 1962.
 Red Bank School was one of nine one-room schoolhouses in Tehama County in the early 20th century.
 A former student described the school as a white-shingled building near the creek; inside was a potbelly stove "and a wash basin to hold water from the well, which students used dippers to drink from".

 The Meriam Library at Cal State Chico has photographs of the one-room school.
 Tehama County residents Opal and Archie Kissee photographed almost all the Tehama County schoolhouses, including Red Bank, with color slide film in the 1960s.